-The Part A hospital inpatient deductible was $1,288 in 2016 and increased to $1,316 in 2017.
-The coinsurance charged for hospital services within a benefit period of no longer than sixty days was $0 in 2016.
-From the sixty-first day through the ninetieth day, the daily coinsurance amount was $322 per day in 2016 and rose slightly to $329 in 2017.
+The Part A hospital inpatient deductible was $1,340 in 2018 and increases to $1,364 in 2019.
+The coinsurance charged for hospital services within a benefit period of no longer than sixty days will remain at $0, as it has for the past several years.
+From the sixty-first day through the ninetieth day, the daily coinsurance amount was $335 per day in 2018 and will rise slightly to $341 in 2019.
 Each Medicare beneficiary has sixty lifetime reserve days that may be used after a ninety-day benefit period has ended.
 Once used, these reserve days are no longer available after any benefit period.
-The coinsurance amount paid during each reserve day used in 2016 was $644 and in 2017 was $658.
+The coinsurance amount paid during each reserve day used in 2018 was $670 and in 2019 will be $682.

 Part A of Medicare pays all covered charges for services in a skilled nursing facility for the first twenty days following a three-day in-hospital stay within a benefit period.
-From the twenty-first day through the one hundredth day in a benefit period, the Part A daily coinsurance amount for services received in a skilled nursing facility was $161 for 2016 and rose just slightly to $164.50 in 2017.
+From the twenty-first day through the one hundredth day in a benefit period, the Part A daily coinsurance amount for services received in a skilled nursing facility was $167.50 for 2018 and will rise just slightly to $170.50 in 2019.

 Most Social Security beneficiaries have no monthly premium charge for Medicare Part A coverage.
 Those who become ineligible for SSDI can continue to receive Medicare Part A coverage premium-free for at least ninety-three months after the end of a trial work period.
 After that time the individual may purchase Part A coverage.
-The premium rate for this coverage during 2016 was $411 monthly and increased to $413 in 2017.
+The premium rate for this coverage during 2018 was $422 monthly and increases to $437 in 2019.

-The annual deductible amount for Medicare Part B (medical insurance) in 2016 was $166 and rose to $183 in 2017.
-The Medicare Part B monthly premium rate for 2016 was $121.80 per month and rose to $134 in 2017.
+The annual deductible amount for Medicare Part B (medical insurance) in 2018 was $183 and will rise to $185 in 2019.
+The Medicare Part B monthly premium rate for 2018 was $134 per month and will rise to $135.50 in 2019.
 For those receiving Social Security benefits, this premium payment is deducted from your monthly benefit check.
 Individuals who remain eligible for Medicare but are not receiving Social Security benefits due to work activity must directly pay the Part B premium quarterly—one payment every three months.
 Like the Part A premiums mentioned above, Part B is also available for at least ninety-three months following the trial work period, assuming an individual wishes to have it and, when not receiving SSDI, continues to make quarterly premium payments.

 Under the QMB program, states are required to pay the Medicare Part A (Hospital Insurance) and Part B (Medical Insurance) premiums, deductibles, and coinsurance expenses for Medicare beneficiaries who meet the program’s income and resource requirements.
 Under the SLMB program, states pay only the full Medicare Part B monthly premium.
 Eligibility for the SLMB program may be retroactive for up to three calendar months.